microsoft/Windows-AppConsult-PWALab/Manual/README.md

     ![](vscodedebug.png)

 5. In the **Debug** dropdown make sure to choose **.NET Core Launch (web)** and press the Play button.
 6. The Web API will be available at the URL **http://localhost:5000**.
-However, right now you won't be able to perform any test, since we haven't implemented any endpoint yet.
+We will reuse this URL later when we're going to implement subscriptions in the Contoso Dashboard website.

 ### Task 3 - Configuring the authentication
-As already mentioned, in order to authenticate your backend against the push notification service you need to request a set of VAPID keys.
+As already mentioned, in order to authenticate your backend against the push notification service, you need to request a set of VAPID keys.
 There are multiple ways to obtain them.
-Even the Web Push library we are using offers a method to generate them.
-However, for our lab we're going to use a dedicated website.
+For our lab we're going to use an online tool.

 1. Open Chrome
 2. Copy and paste in the address bar the following URL: [https://web-push-codelab.glitch.me/](https://web-push-codelab.glitch.me/)